Searching for the best side hustles for engineers?

 This means that mechanical engineers often have tremendous technical knowledge and the ability to build, design and maintain different tools and machines.
 This gives them a unique advantage to take on some of the following side hustles:

 - Start a mechanical engineering blog!
 A targeted niche blog can earn 6 figures a month when well established.
-You already have the knowledge, why not monetise it!
-Here’s our step-by-step guide to starting your own blog.
+You already have the knowledge, so why not monetize it?
+Here’s our step-by-step guide to starting your own blog with Bluehost.

 - Freelance engineering consultant.
 Of course, why not supplement a full-time job with a freelance job in the same field?
-Whilst this may sound unimaginative… who cares!
+While this may sound unimaginative… who cares!
 If it makes you the extra income you need to invest or improve your quality of life, go for it!
-For some, freelancing grows into their own business and becomes their full time income.
+For some, freelancing grows into their own business and becomes their full-time income.

-- Part time repairman.
-With that much knowledge, you can help people out doing minor fixes in their homes.
-Every little helps and anything you earn is extra income.
+- Part-time repairman.
+With that much knowledge, you can help people out by doing minor fixes in their homes.
+Every little help and anything you earn is extra income.
 You can therefore see this as a monthly bonus.
 Consider investing it straight into your savings account!

 - Teach courses online.
 Even non-engineers may want to learn about mechanics, robotics, or other engineering fields.
 So why not teach it?